ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 Layer 2 network stretching has the following requirements:
 * A vSphere Enterprise Plus edition.
-* The vSphere vCenter must meet the following requirements to support Layer 2 extension:
+* The vSphere vCenter must meet the following requirements to support the Layer 2 extension:
    * vSphere Enterprise Plus license.
    * Must have a vSphere Distributed Switch (vDS).
 The distributed switch is available with vSphere Enterprise Plus Edition.
    * When installed, the on-premises Layer 2 concentrator service appliance must have access to a vNIC port and any VLANs to be stretched.